Carbon-Labs/whitepapers/avatar.md

 As well as managing online identity, AVATAR also provides a quick, easy and secure method of logging in to various clients.

 No longer do you need to remember the various username and password combinations that you have setup.
-You also, do not need to worry about security breeches and people accessing these sites without your knowledge.
+You also, do not need to worry about security breaches and people accessing these sites without your knowledge.

 _Perhaps you wish to simply comment on a blog post.
 Rather than having to go through the tedious process of "signing up" to uniquely identify yourself on the website, you can login using your AVATAR (the one you choose to use).
 You will have instant access along with a unique and secure identity on that system where no one can impersonate you.
 Whenever you revisit the site, you simply login again using the same AVATAR.
 No account, no usernames, no passwords, Nothing to remember or forget, NO HASSLE!_